-- Site Location: The Site is located in the northeast portion of Contra Costa County on the southern boundary of Concord Naval Weapons Station (CNWS) and the adjacent former residential property to the south at 330 Holly Drive, which is part of a residential area with single family houses (Figure 1).
-The site is about 1,000 feet north of Kirker Pass Road.
-The Phillips 66 Line 200 pipeline includes a 7-mile-long segment that runs parallel to the southern boundary of the CNWS.
-The Phillips 66 Line 200 is a 16-inch diameter steel pipeline, buried approximately 6 feet below ground surface (bgs) (top of pipe) that runs along the southern boundary of the CNWS between two parallel pipelines.
+- Site Location: The site is located on the southern boundary of the Concord Naval Weapons Station (CNWS) and the adjacent former residential property to the south at 330 Holly Drive, Concord (Site), which is part of a residential area of single family houses (Figure 1).
+The Site is about 1,000 feet north of Kirker Pass Road.
+The Phillips 66 Company's (Phillips 66) Line 200 oil pipeline includes a 7-mile-long segment that runs parallel to the southern boundary of CNWS.
+Phillips 66 Line 200 is a 16-inch diameter steel oil pipeline, buried approximately 6 feet below ground surface (bgs) (top of pipe) that runs along the southern boundary of CNWS between two parallel pipelines.
 Shell Oil Company (Shell) and Kinder Morgan Energy Partners, L.P.
-(KM) also operate pipelines adjacent to the Phillips 66 pipeline. - 2.
-Release History: On November 7, 2011, a leak was identified in the Phillips 66 Company's Line 200 oil pipeline.
-The leak was discovered by Phillips 66 Company (Phillips 66) personnel investigating complaints from nearby residents about odors emanating from the vicinity of the site.
+(KM), also operate pipelines adjacent to Phillips 66 Line 200. - 2.
+Release History: On November 7, 2011, a leak was identified in Phillips 66 Line 200.
+The leak was discovered by Phillips 66 personnel investigating complaints from nearby residents about odors emanating from the vicinity of the Site.
 Following the discovery, Phillips 66 immediately shut down the pipeline and undertook an emergency response.
-Subsequent investigations revealed that the oil or light non-aqueous phase liquid (LNAPL) had impacted surface and subsurface soil, soil vapor, and groundwater.
-Some of the LNAPL migrated underground from the CNWS to the adjacent 330 Holly Drive property to the south, which was then being used as a residence, resulting in soil, soil vapor, and groundwater contamination on both the CNWS and 330 Holly Drive properties.

-- 3. Site Ownership History: The CNWS is owned by the United States Department of the Navy and was commissioned in 1942.
-Phillips 66 purchased the 330 Holly Drive property (APN 117-070-009) effective August 4, 2015, from Mr. Mark McCullah and Ms. Marcy McCullah who resided there prior to and subsequent to the 2011 pipeline release. - 4.
-Named Dischargers: Phillips 66 (the Discharger) is named as the discharger because it operated the pipeline during or after the time of the activity that resulted in the discharge, had knowledge of the discharge or the activities that caused the discharge, and had the legal ability to prevent the discharge.
+Subsequent investigations revealed that the leaked oil or light non-aqueous phase liquid (LNAPL) had impacted surface and subsurface soil, soil vapor, and groundwater.
+Some of the LNAPL migrated underground from CNWS to the adjacent 330 Holly Drive property to the south, which was then being used as a residence, resulting in soil, soil vapor, and groundwater contamination on both the CNWS and 330 Holly Drive properties. - 3.
+Site Ownership History: CNWS is owned by the United States Department of the Navy and was commissioned in 1942.
+Phillips 66 purchased the 330 Holly Drive property (APN 117-070-009) effective August 4, 2015, from Mr. Mark McCullah and Ms. Marcy McCullah, who resided there prior to and subsequent to the pipeline release in 2011. - 4.
+Named Discharger: Phillips 66 is named as the Discharger because it operated Phillips 66 Line 200 during or after the time of the activity that resulted in the discharge, had knowledge of the discharge or the activities that caused the discharge, and had the legal ability to prevent the discharge.